MirjamElad/adax-core/README.md

 [See an example with all of React, Vue and Vanilla javascript here](https://github.com/MirjamElad/ADAX-Vanilla-Vue-React)

 <sub>(**NB**: _**[adax-core](https://github.com/MirjamElad/adax-core)**_ can be used with vanilla javascript or any library/framework.
 However, it is more convenient to use an adapter of your favorite library.
 We released _**[adax-react](https://github.com/MirjamElad/adax-react)**_ whereas _**adax-vue**_ and _**adax-angular**_ are being tested.
 More adapters coming soon)</sub>

+#### Overview

+Here's a _Typical_ scenario showing one of the ways ADAX can be used.

+<br /><center><Image src="/assets/ADAX-Figure-1.png" alt="Sample setup" width={300} height={300} /></center>

+One can start by defining the:

+* **State**: much like you define the local data/state of a single web component.
+You define the data/state for the full application or just a subset of it.
+_Organize your state in any way you want.
+Per component, per group of components or the full app.
+Place it in a single store, multiple stores, in JSON file(s) ...etc._

+* **Query**: (read) functions to reactively listen to the state changes. _Views and components need to subscribe to the data portions they are interested in.
+For maximum flexibility, they **subcribe to queries** rather then to predetermined objects_.

+* **Mutate**: (create, update, delete) functions to change the state. _Views and components can alter the app's data/state through functions as a result of user actions, server interactions, ...etc_.

+> As always, you can use regular and simple JavaScript/TypeScript to implement **Query** and **Mutate** functions.
+All such functions can be used in both visual and non-visual "components".

+* **Rules**: are ADAX's thin layer to allow the app to _listen_ to the state and _react_ to its changes. _I.e.
+Rules for which query functions must re-run due to which mutate functions and under what conditions_.

+ADAX has a tiny API surface: **trigger** and **useSync** to wrap mutate & query functions respectively (Both shown as dashed arrows in the figure above.
+Red color is used for **trigger** and blue for **useSync**).
+The third function is **addRule** to customize when/if reactivity happens.

+All of ADAX functionality can be introduced in a one short example.
+Visti the [short example ](/ShortExample) for a **fully detailed** explanation. _Alternatively, you can go and directly play with this example's code [here on stackblitz](https://stackblitz.com/~/github.com/MirjamElad/Adax-React-TW-Exp_0) (Comes with a shorter explanation of ADAX)_.